 Incorporation of other SCRS data sets

 SCRS and TCR sequencing data processed using Cell Ranger v2.2 for healthy donor peripheral blood immune cells were acquired from the 10x Genomics website on 6/20/2020.
 Filtered gene matrix and contig annotations were used in the incorporation of the uniform manifold approximation and project (UMAP).
 Total number of cells from healthy peripheral blood control were 7,726.
-SCRS of normal immune populations in the kidney were derived from previously published data 30.
-Gene expression matrices were downloaded from the EGAS00001002325 and filtered for normal renal parenchyma cells using the provided cell manifest for the samples RCC1, RCC2, and RCC3.
+SCRS of normal immune populations in the kidney were derived from previously published data.30 Gene expression matrices were downloaded from the EGAS00001002325 and filtered for normal renal parenchyma cells using the provided cell manifest for the samples RCC1, RCC2, and RCC3.
 These samples were processed using the procedure as described below to form a UMAP.
 Immune cells were identified using canonical markers for lineage and were then isolated.
 Isolated immune cells for normal renal parenchyma were: RCC1 (n=1,011), RCC2 (n=888), and RCC3 (n=1,757).

 SCRS Integration